DrRalph1/STL/README.md

 1. The App allows you to bookmark your favourite book(s)

-2. The App also has a progress bar that notifies the user when the API is been loaded.
+2. The App also has a progress bar that notifies the user when the API is loading.

 <hr>